skyworkz/website/content/blog/tomkennes-waypoint-v1-oct-2020.md

 ### Automation
-As mentioned previously, Waypoint makes use of the CNCF Heroku buildpack to detect how the code should be packaged into a container image, and hitherto deploys that image using a container orchestrator of choice.
+As mentioned previously, Waypoint makes use of the {{<raw>}}<a href="https://buildpacks.io/">CNCF Heroku Buildpacks</a>{{</raw>}} to detect how the code should be packaged into a container image, and thereupon deploys that image using a container orchestrator of choice.
 Heroku essentially does a similar thing, only that it deploys and hosts for you as well.
+Instead, Waypoint sits somewhere in the middle between Heroku and fully in-house, because it does not take away the need to understand the platform you are deploying onto.
+For some scenarious this might be a perfect balance (see <a href="#Conclusion">conclusion</a>)

-As such, waypoint does not take away the need to understand the platform you are deploying onto, except for when you would be deploying to netlify (but then what would be the point of using Waypoint?).
-As such, as an organisation you still need to rely on technical platform expertise.
-As a developer you are however not required to fully understand dockerfiles and containers for deploying one, which might rejoice some.
+Keep in mind that developers might not need to understand containerization and infrastructure, but as an organisation you still need to rely on technical platform expertise when using Waypoint.
 {{< raw >}}
 <br>
 <br>